Trauma Centre Trauma Sensitive Yoga (TCTSY)

 Where you can practice Trauma Sensitive Yoga (TCTSY)

-Trauma-Sensitive Yoga Group Sessions
+Trauma-Sensitive Yoga Group Sessions - Not on offer currently

 Group sessions are offered in six-week blocks to a closed group of no more than 6 participants.
 This means once the course has started no one else can join until the next course begins.